 Shepheard-Walwyn...
 It is probably our approach to automation issues.
-I think one problem with automation is that very often people want to automate their processes without really thinking about their needs and existing strategy.
-We want to encourage companies to look for opportunities and processes improvement before starting their automation journey.
+I think one problem with automation is that very often people want to automate their processes without really thinking about their needs and existing strategies.
+We want to encourage companies to look for opportunities and process improvement before starting their automation journey.

 Our approach involves yielding results very quickly rather than spending time finding the perfect process.
 Involving the right stakeholders, rolling out a solution very quickly, empowering businesses to make continuous changes is going to yield something that is beneficial in the long term.